 When you finish your profile at your primary social network, go to each and every social media account you have and write the a similar profile.
 Also, it’s very important to include links to your website as a part of your profile whenever it’s allowable.
 They usually have a separate location to link your various social networks together.
 Even if these are nofollow links be sure to take advantage of every option possible.

 Links from Social Media Pages are NoFollow

 It’s important to note, your links will be tagged nofollow by default, but search engines still use these as signals.
 They will see the person associated with this Facebook or Twitter account is the same person associated with a specific website.
 This is a good thing!

-Remember, your website is your primary social media hub.
+Remember, your website is your primary hub.
 Your social media accounts are just that, and should NEVER be used as if they are your website.
 Your social media account is not owned by you and you should think of yourself as a long term guest.

 If you’re interested in learning more about creating optimized social network profiles, and many other other useful online optimization actions, bookmark this site and visit us again at AssistStart.com.